badconduct/gemini-98-proxy-client/README.md

 ### Key Features

 - **Secure, File-Based Profiles:** No more cookies for state.
 Every user has a password-protected profile saved securely on the server.
 - **Multi-Profile Launcher System:** The application starts with a login portal.
-Log in to an existing account or create a new one.
-The buddy list then "launches" in a new window.
+Log in to an existing account, create a new one, or log in as a temporary guest.
 - **Deep AI Personas:** Chat with over a dozen unique AI friends, each with distinct personalities, interests, and online/offline schedules that vary based on the season.
 - **Helpful Utility Bots:** Get help from specialized bots: `Code Bot` for programming, `98SE Help Bot` for retro troubleshooting, `Nostalgia Bot` for hints, and a general-purpose `Gemini Bot`.
 - **No Front-End Frameworks:** Works in Netscape 4 or IE6, no webpack, no BS.